PublicDomainRelease/GWM-2005/README.txt

 C. RUNNING THE SOFTWARE

-After the files in the mf2005_gwm.1_1\bin directory are installed in a directory that is included in your PATH, the programs are initiated in a DOS Command-Prompt window using the commands:
+After the executable file in the GWM2005.1_2\bin directory is installed in a directory that is included in your PATH, the program is initiated in a DOS Command-Prompt window using the commands:

-          mf2005_gwm [Fname]
+          gwm2005 [Fname]

 The optional Fname argument is the MODFLOW name file.
 If no argument is used, the user is prompted to enter the name file.
 If the name file